 A ‘spike point’ or square tip can be good for detailing, but beginners are likely to have better results with a rounded tip.
 A square tip can easily cut the skin if you get the blade angle wrong, and let’s face it – you are going to make a few mistakes at first.

 A rounded tip is the user-friendly option, and this type of razor is easy to find.
-In fact, a lot of vintage razors with a spike point have been ground down in the past to remove the pesky corner, making them more like a rounded tip.
+In fact, a lot of vintage razors with a spike point have been ground down in to remove the pesky corner, making them more like a rounded tip.
 Buying a round tip in the first place will save you the trouble of grinding the spike off in future.

 Stainless or Carbon Steel?